Skip to main content

 Overview

-The CDN plugin provides a centralized service for managing content delivery network operations within the Token Ring ecosystem.
+The @tokenring-ai/cdn package provides a centralized service for managing content delivery network operations within the Token Ring ecosystem.
 It offers a unified abstraction layer for CDN providers, enabling consistent file upload, download, delete, and existence check operations across different CDN implementations.

 This package is designed as a Token Ring plugin that integrates with the application framework using the service registry pattern, allowing agents and other services to perform CDN operations through a consistent interface.